metio/terraform-provider-k8s/docs/data-sources/lb_lbconfig_carlosedp_com_external_load_balancer_v1_manifest.md

 Optional:

 - `debug` (Boolean) Debug is a flag to enable debug on the backend log output.
 Defaults to false.
 - `lbmethod` (String) Type is the Load-Balancing method.
-Defaults to 'round-robin'.
-Options are: ROUNDROBIN, LEASTCONNECTION, LEASTRESPONSETIME
+Defaults to 'round-robin'.Options are: ROUNDROBIN, LEASTCONNECTION, LEASTRESPONSETIME
 - `partition` (String) Partition is the F5 partition to create the Load Balancer instances.
 Defaults to 'Common'.
 (F5 BigIP only)
 - `validatecerts` (Boolean) ValidateCerts is a flag to validate or not the Load Balancer API certificate.
 Defaults to false.